 Other Claims.
-Exeter, New Hampshire and Jackson, Michigan have no such designations and indeed, Jackson’s request for national registry status was denied because its site has been “completely obliterated” – a characterization contained in the Michigan Historical Commission’s National Register nominating application for the Jackson site.
+Exeter, New Hampshire and Jackson, Michigan have no such designations and indeed, Jackson’s request for national registry status was denied because its site unfortunately has been “completely obliterated” – a characterization contained in the Michigan Historical Commission’s National Register nominating application for the Jackson site.

 National Historical Landmark.
 Because of Ripon’s unique qualities, the Museum Foundation purchased the land directly surrounding the “Birthplace of the Republican Party” National Historic Landmark and is now seeking support nationwide to undertake the museum and archive project.
-Expected cost is around $18 million to design, construct, and operate the facility for an initial two years.
+Expected cost is around $24 million to design, construct, and operate the facility for an initial two years.
 The Republican National Committee, acknowledging the national historic significance of the museum endeavor, has graciously provided its historical archive for inclusion in the project.
 The first shipment arrived in Ripon in June 2016.